African art > African mask, tribal art, primitive art > Galoa mask

 Watch the video

-The Galoa (or Galwa), a subgroup Pounou , live downstream from Lambaréné on the Ogooué River, bordering the Atlantic Ocean.
-They are named 'the people of the lake'.
-They produced masks named Okouyi, Okukwé, used by initiation societies to reveal witchcraft and their authors through divination.
-Several neighbouring ethnic groups, including the Adouma and Kota, use contrasting colour flats in Gabon, including kaolin that is supposed to have apotropaic virtues.
-Groups in Gabon worship the bwiti, a cult of ancestors, and their relics are topped with a sculpture that acts as a watchman.
+The Galoa (or Galwa), a Pounou subgroup, live downstream from Lambaréné on the Ogooué River, bordering the Atlantic Ocean.
+They are called "people of the lake".
+They also produced masks called Okouyi, Okukwé, used by initiatory societies to reveal witchcraft and their authors through divination.

 This item is sold with its certificate of authenticity